 When the sperm enters the body of a woman, pregnancy takes place.
 However, a fertilized egg usually sends a message to the mother and thus, pregnancy proceeds further.
 There are certain cases when the embryo is not accepted by the woman’s body.
 You should speak with the Best Private Gynaecologist in London who can suggest the right treatment for your case.

 There has not been proper research done in this specific area.
-Though the treatments are believed to be experimental, there has been great success while treating women with aspirin, certain steroids and heparin.
+Though the treatments are believed to be experimental, there has been a great success while treating women with aspirin, certain steroids and heparin.